Depreciation Calculator

 Book Value vs Market Value

-Depreciation reduces the book value (accounting value) of an asset, but the market value (what you could sell it for) may be different.
-A company car might have a book value of £5,000 after 4 years of depreciation but a market value of £8,000.
-The book value is used for financial statements and tax calculations, while market value matters for insurance and resale.
+Depreciation reduces the book value (accounting value) of an asset, but the market value (what it could sell for) may be quite different.
+A company car might have a book value of $5,000 after four years of depreciation but a market value of $8,000.
+The book value is used for financial statements and tax calculations, while market value matters for insurance, resale, and collateral assessments.

+Finally, some businesses forget that depreciation is a non-cash expense.
+It reduces reported profit and taxable income but does not reduce the cash balance.
+A business with high depreciation charges can still be cash-flow positive.
 For evaluating the return on your asset investment, the ROI calculator shows return on investment.
-For understanding your overall business cost structure, the break-even calculator includes fixed costs like depreciation.
-All calculations run in your browser.
+For understanding your overall business cost structure, the break-even calculator includes fixed costs like depreciation in its analysis.

 Frequently Asked Questions